SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Proposed method

 \subsection{The interpreter block}

-The interpreter $\mathcal{IN}_t$ includes a deep neural network, with a set of parameters $\alpha$, followed by a Gumbel-Softmax \cite{Jang2017} unit.
-The detailed architecture of the deep network depends on the inherence of $\mathbf{x}$.
-The dimension of the interpreter output is the same as the feature vector $\mathbf{x}$.
-Fig. \ref{im2} describes the architecture used for training the interpreter $\mathcal{IN}_t(\mathbf{x},\alpha)$.
-The output of the deep network $\mathcal{W}_\alpha$ shows the importance of the elements of the feature vector $\mathbf{x}$.
-To encourage the interpreter to find top $k$ important features associated with the target output $\mathbf{y}_t$, we use the Gumbel-Softmax trick as proposed in \cite{chen2018info}.
-To obtain top $k$ important features, we consider the output of $\mathcal{W}_\alpha(\mathbf{x})$ as parameters of the categorical distribution.
-Then we can independently draw a sample for $k$ times.
+The interpreter $\mathcal{IN}_t(\mathbf{x};\alpha)$ includes a deep neural network $\mathcal{W}_\alpha$, with a set of parameters $\alpha$, followed by a Gumbel-Softmax \citep{Jang2017} unit.
+The output of this block is a $k$-hot vector that its size equals to the size of the input vector $\mathbf{x}$.
+The size of the output of the deep neural network $\mathcal{W}_\alpha$ also equals to the size of the $\mathbf{x}$ and shows the importance of the elements of the feature vector $\mathbf{x}$.
+We use the Gumbel-Softmax unit to encourage the interpreter to find $k$ numbers of top important features for the target output.
+To this end, we consider the output of $\mathcal{W}_\alpha(\mathbf{x})$ as parameters of the categorical distribution.
+Then, we independently draw $k$ samples from this categorical distribution.
 Each sample is a one-hot vector in which the element with the value of $1$ shows the selected feature.
 To have a $k$-hot vector, we can simply get the element-wise maximum of these one-hot vectors.
-However this sampling process is not differentiable and we use its continuous approximation introduced by the Gumbel-Softmax trick.
+As this sampling process is not differentiable, the Gumbel-Softmax trick proposes a continuous approximation of it.
 Considering following random variables,

 where $\mathbf{u}_i \sim \text{Uniform}(0,\;1) $, we can use the re-parameterization trick instead of direct sampling from $\mathcal{W}_\alpha(\mathbf{x})$ as follows: